huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 ## Multiple models all being trained

 Multiple models being trained is a more complicated scenario and is actively being looked upon by the team.
-In its current state, we assume that each model **completely disjoint** from the other during training.
+In its current state, we assume that each model is **completely disjoint** from the other during training.

-With this situation, we still require two [`utils.DeepSpeedPlugin`]'s to be made, however we also further require a second `Accelerator`, since we need to call the proper `deepspeed` engine, and `Accelerator` only carries one instance of it at a time.
+With this situation, we still require two [`utils.DeepSpeedPlugin`]'s to be made, however we also further require a second `Accelerator`, since we need to call different `deepspeed` engines at different times, and a single `Accelerator` only carries one instance of it at a time.

 Since the [`state.AcceleratorState`] is a stateful object though, it is already aware of both `DeepSpeedPlugin`'s available,